dtzSiFive/firrtl-spec/spec.md

 fit the smaller bit width.
 The behavior of connect statements between two circuit components with aggregate types is defined by the connection algorithm in [@sec:the-connection-algorithm].

+Analog and Reference types cannot appear on or within either side of connect statements.

 ### The Connection Algorithm